 Clint holds Bachelors of Arts degree from the University of Cape Town, where he thereafter completed his LLB.
 He was admitted as an Attorney of the High Court of South Africa in 2002.

-Dean holds an MSc in Environmental Science, a B.Sc in Zoology and Environmental and Geographical Science and B.Sc Honours in Integrated Environmental Management from the University of Cape Town, and is a Certified Environmental Assessment Practitioner (South Africa).
+Dean holds an MSc in Environmental Science, a BSc in Zoology and Environmental and Geographical Science and BSc Honours in Integrated Environmental Management from the University of Cape Town.
+Dean is a Certified Environmental Assessment Practitioner (CEAP), a Registered Principal Natural Scientist (PrSciNat) and a member of the GIB Infrastructure Sustainability and Resilience (SuRe) Standard Stakeholder Council.

 Michael advises on and manages strategic income tax opportunities within the AIIM Funds and assets.
 These include the coordination and implementation of third party tax advice for transactions, both within South Africa and into Africa, and ensures the management and appropriateness of all tax advice received from regional third party advisors, from receipt of their advice to implementation at the project company level.

-Michael has worked on numerous Infrastructure projects within African jurisdictions, including Kenya, Mauritius, Nigeria, Ghana, South Africa and Cameroon.
+Michael has worked on numerous infrastructure projects within African jurisdictions, including Kenya, Mauritius, Nigeria, Ghana, South Africa, Cameroon, Benin, Burkina Faso, Gabon, Malawi, Mali, Tanzania, and Uganda.

 Michael also maintains the overall responsibility for the day-to-day income tax considerations for the wider AIIM group of companies.